Why Latency Matters: How an Audio Interface can Help

 Hence, sound cards typically result in higher latency than audio interfaces.

-The additional latency of sound cards relative to audio interfaces can make a big difference in digital audio workflows.
+The additional latency of sound cards compared with audio interfaces can make a big difference in digital audio workflows.

 The latency for a typical headphones output from a sound card, for instance, can be as high as 20 milliseconds.
 This far exceeds the 12 milliseconds level at which latency becomes noticeable.